-33. Drone operations outside the jurisdiction of the Civil Aviation Authority of New Zealand must comply with this policy as well as the relevant and applicable rules and regulations of local authorities.
+33. Drone operations outside the jurisdiction of the Civil Aviation Authority of New Zealand must comply with this policy (including relevant aspects of clauses 29-32) as well as the relevant and applicable rules and regulations of local authorities.

 Logging flight operations